sarajuliefrajtova/english-for-designer/05-storytelling/index.md

 We're begging now.
 For a help, in ourselves.
 With kept voice.
 With a voice kept deep.
 Deep, in a dark space.

 We've lost the connection.
 The connection to ourselves.
 We collapsed into ourselves.
 We are enveloped.
 Covered in a heavy fabric.
 A fabric that with every voice...
 A voice crying for help.
 Gently lifts up.
 For a moment.
 A tiny moment.
 And then...
 Then, with its weight, it envelops the entrance again.
 The entrance to the space.
 A space that has swallowed itself.
-Whose light has gone out.
+Whose light has died.